anetczuk/ros-robotic-arm-playground/README.md

 # Robotic arm playground

 This is environment for robotic arm.
-It consists of simulation model and examples of control algorithms provided *MoveIt* platform.
+It consists of simulation model and examples of control algorithms provided by *MoveIt* platform.

 ## How to build: